Frequently Asked Questions

 Q: How much would the project cost?

-A: The total cost for the flood levee and restoration for the Alviso area (EIA 11) is projected at just over $100 million.
+A: The total cost for the flood levee and restoration for the Alviso area (EIA 11) is projected at about $140 million.
 The non-Federal sponsors, the Santa Clara Valley Water District (SCVWD) and the State Coastal Conservancy, would need to provide 35% of that cost.
 Santa Clara County voters have already approved $15 million for implementing the Shoreline Study as part of SCVWD’s Safe Clean Water renewal ballot measure.
 Part of the value of the salt ponds lands, paid for with state funds, would count towards the non-Federal share as well.

 back to top

 Q: What were the results of the Army Corps' flood risk modeling?

 A: The Army Corps' economic analysis looked at the impact of flooding under three sea level change scenarios for 14 areas in Santa Clara County and southern Alameda County.
 Four areas indicated high levels of potential damages under all three sea level change scenarios.
 Two additional areas indicated high levels of potential damages under only the highest sea level rise scenario (see map).